-Museums, galleries, zoos, and aquariums may reopen for indoor operations at 50% maximum indoor occupancy and must strictly meter entrances to indoor exhibits and ensure compliance with occupancy limits.
-Entry screening guidance has been updated.
+5/5/21: Museums, galleries, zoos, and aquariums may reopen for indoor operations at 75% maximum indoor occupancy.
+Indoor playgrounds may reopen with modifications.

-COVID-19 case rates, hospitalizations, and deaths continue to fall, but still remain high.
-COVID-19 continues to pose a high risk to communities and requires all people and businesses to take precautions and modify operations and activities to reduce the risk of spread.
+COVID-19 case rates, hospitalizations, and deaths have decreased some and appear to be stable, but COVID-19 continues to pose a high risk to communities and requires all people and businesses to take precautions and modify operations and activities to reduce the risk of spread.

-Due to Los Angeles County entering the "Orange Tier" of the State's Blueprint for a Safer Economy framework, this protocol has been updated to lift some local activity-specific restrictions.
+Due to Los Angeles County entering the "Yellow Tier" of the State's Blueprint for a Safer Economy framework, this protocol has been updated to lift some local activity-specific restrictions.
 Museums galleries, botanical gardens, zoos, and aquariums should proceed with caution and adhere to the requirements in this protocol to reduce the potential spread of COVID-19 within their business operations.

 The requirements below are specific to Museums, Galleries, Botanical Gardens, Zoos and Aquariums.
-These establishments may reopen their indoor spaces to the public at 50% maximum indoor occupancy.
+These establishments may reopen their indoor spaces to the public at 75% maximum indoor occupancy.
 All outdoor areas of these establishments may continue to operate provided that they meet the requirements provided in this protocol.
 In addition to the conditions imposed on these specific venues by the Governor, these types of businesses must also be in compliance with the conditions laid out in this Reopening Protocol for Museums, Galleries, Botanical Gardens, Zoos and Aquariums.